gbtami/pychess-variants/static/docs/manchu.md

 ## Rules

 The board and pieces are almost the same as Xiangqi.
 The black side is unchanged, while the red side loses all its cannons, horses, and chariots except for a single chariot.
 That chariot combines the moves of the normal chariot, cannon, and horse.
-This piece is sometimes referred to as the *Banner.*
+This piece is sometimes referred to as the *Banner*.

 ## Strategy